 Now before anyone says “well it is!” let’s get this part out of the way because no it is not.
 It is not “backward” or “primitive;” it is not “savage,” those words have lost all meaning!
-They are too firmly entrenched in insane Western centric ignorance.
+They are too firmly entrenched in Western centric ignorance and colonial propoganda.
 So where do I, personally, stand on it?
 I think it is harmful physically and I am in fierce opposition to its practice without consent; like all things consent is first and foremost.
 I think it is predicated on some pretty absurd ideas about female sexuality, as is male circumcision.
 However, these are my opinions.
 Consent is not an opinion it is a right; but everything else is all opinion and the truth is my opinion is irrelevant to understanding it.
 As is yours.

 What is relevant is the rhetoric of perspectives surrounding this issue and the women it actually effects.
 How did this issue gain precedence?
 Who first began attacking the cultural practice?
 What were peoples motivations?
 How has it been attacked or promoted or discussed?
 What does its history mean to the women who are pressed to chose between fighting for or against it?
 Who chose to practice it or reject it?
 How does it play into the power moves of Western colonizers, missionaries?
 How does it play into African leaders’ rhetoric and creating a national or cultural identity?